 Project Summary: The Integrated Communities Care Management Learning Collaborative is a Health Service Arealevel rapid cycle quality improvement initiative.
 It is based on the Plan-Do-Study-Act (PDSA) quality improvement model, and features in-person learning sessions, webinars, implementation support.
-The Collaborative has focused on improved cross-organization care management for at-risk populations; however, the ultimate goal is to develop this approach population-wide.
-The SIM-funded portion of this project is complete as of December 2016.
+The Collaborative focuses on improved cross-organization care management for at-risk populations; however, the ultimate goal is to develop this approach population-wide.
+The SIM-funded portion of this project is complete as of December 2016; the project transitioned to the local communities with support from the Blueprint for Health and VCO as of January 2017.